ArgoZhang/BootstrapAdmin/README.md

 10. Built-in data memory caching mechanism, page fast response
 11. Built-in Data **Operation Log** and User **Log on**

-#### Advantage
+### Advantage
 1. The front-end system does not need to write login, authorization and authentication modules; it is only responsible for writing business modules.
 2. Background system can be used directly without any secondary development.
-3. The foreground and background systems are separated without any dependence.
+3. Front-end and back-end systems are separated, which are different systems (domain name can be independent)

 For more information, please click [wiki](https://gitee.com/LongbowEnterprise/BootstrapAdmin/wikis/项目介绍)